TristanChao/5e_Spellcards/README.md

-# 5e Spellcards
+# D&D SpellCards

-5e Spellcards is a frontend web application designed as a gameplay tool for D&D players.
+D&D SpellCards is a frontend web application designed as a gameplay tool for D&D players.
 It fetches data from the D&D 5e SRD API and displays it alongside custom visuals.
 Users can browse a list of spells, click on individual spells for more details, and add spells to a personal collection that is saved in local storage.

 ## Technologies